pip-services3-java/pip-services3-container-java/README.md

 ```
 ## Develop

-For development you shall install the following prerequisites:
+For development, you shall install the following prerequisites:
 * Java SE Development Kit 11+
 * Eclipse Java Photon or another IDE of your choice
 * Docker